andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/immutable-types-changing-state-swift.md

 Immutability and changing state was a real struggle for me.
 The two seemed contradictory actually.
 How am I supposed to handle changes with things that _can't change_??!

 And then, with the help of Stack Overflow, a lightbulb came on.
-As I was perusing FP topics, I ran across a question that expressed exactly what I was feeling. [&#8220;How can you do anything useful without mutable state?&#8221;][1], the questioner asked.
+As I was perusing FP topics, I ran across a question that expressed exactly what I was feeling. ["How can you do anything useful without mutable state?&#8221;][1], the questioner asked.
 The answer is what illuminated things for me.
 The key quote from the Stack Overflow answer:

 > In functional languages, rather than mutating the state of objects, we simply return a new object with the changes we want.